Corgibyte/vendor-manager/README.md

 ### Future goals:

 1. Combine with Corgibte Bakery to allow order of specific bakery items
-2. Allow editing DateTime of delivery
-3. Add order status
+2. Add order status
-4. Allow deletion of specific vendors and/or orders
+3. Allow deletion of specific vendors and/or orders
-5. Phone number validation
+4. Phone number validation

 ### License